kookmin-sw/capstone-2025-13/API.md

 Logout user

 - Description

         Invalidates refresh tokens for the user.
+The user will need to authenticate again to obtain new tokens.
+        This endpoint is protected and requires a valid access token.

 #### RequestBody